756 words

 Creating Custom Debian Packages for OpenSearch Dashboards

-This guide walks you through building a custom Debian package for OpenSearch Dashboards 2.18.0 with your own plugins and configurations.
+This guide begrudgingly walks you through building a custom Debian package for OpenSearch Dashboards 2.18.0 with your inevitably over-engineered plugins and configurations.

-Before diving into the technical steps, let’s consider why packaging is better than manual installation:
+Before diving into the technical steps, let me enlighten you on why packaging is supposedly “better” than manual installation—as if you hadn’t already convinced yourself of this brilliant idea:

 First, install the necessary dependencies for building OpenSearch Dashboards: